CAAPIM/apim-charts/charts/portal/README.md

 Once the rabbitmq is running make a note of its credentials as specified in above Install Chart section

 #### Your Kubernetes nodes failed or RabbitMQ crashed.
-If the RabbitMQ cluster is stopped or removed out of order: for instance if the entire cluster loses power, there is a chance that it won't be restored correctly.
+If the RabbitMQ cluster is stopped or removed out of order, there is a chance that it won't be restored correctly.
 Or If sync between rabbitmq peers doesn't happen or set of rabbitmq nodes can never be brought online use the 'force boot' option

 1. Set force boot to true